prataprc/prataprc.github.io/_posts/2013-07-03-console-jockey.md

 Github can also host blog-sites, project-sites, and other microsites, using Jekyll static generator platform.
 To set it up locally on linux before publishing it follow up with [this link][local-jekyll].

+**Useful gnome extension**

+* `Clipboard Indicator` by Tudmotu.
+Clipboard Manager extension for Gnome-Shell.
+  Adds a clipboard indicator to the top panel, and caches clipboard history.
+* `Freon` by UshakovVasilii.
+Shows CPU temperature, disk temperature, video card temperature (NVIDIA/Catalyst/Bumblebee&NVIDIA), voltage and fan RPM.
+* `GnomeStatsPro` by jbenden.
+System monitor showing CPU and memory usage.
+* Hide Activities` Button by richardfsr.
+Hides the Activities button on panel.
+* `Hide App Icon` by mrapp.
+Hides the icon and/or title of the currently focused application in the top panel of the GNOME shell.
+* `Hide Top Bar` by tuxor1337.
+Hides the top bar, except in overview.
+However, there is an option to show the panel whenever the mouse pointer approaches the edge of the screen.
+And if "intellihide" is enabled, the panel only hides when a window takes the space.
+* `Pixel Saver` by deadalnix.
+Pixel Saver is designed to save pixel by fusing activity bar and title bar in a natural way

 Handy set of shortcuts
 ----------------------